spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/best-practices-analyzing-shop-data.md

 ## Create an analysis

-Analysis is basically a visualzation of data in your datasets.
+Analysis is basically a visualization of data in your datasets.
 To create one, follow the steps:

 1. On the **Analytics** page, go to **Analyses**.
 2. In the **Analyses** section, click **New analysis**.